macmcmeans/localDataStorage/README.md

 # localDataStorage
-localDataStorage is an interface for the HTML5 localStorage API that endeavors to--
+localDataStorage is a javascript interface for the HTML5 localStorage API that endeavors to--
-1) transparenty set/get javascript data types (Array, Boolean, Date, Float, Integer, String and Object),
+1) transparently set/get data "types" such as Array, Boolean, Date, Float, Integer, Null, Object and String;
-2) provide lightweight data obfuscation,
+2) provide lightweight data obfuscation;
-3) automatically compress strings,
+3) intelligently compress strings;
-4) facilitate query by key (name) as well as query by (key) value, and
+4) facilitate query by key (name), query by (key) value and query by existence; and
 5) encourage segmented shared storage within the same domain by prefixing keys.

 <br>&nbsp;<br>